 Confusion and anger built up inside Donkey.
-He couldn't do this and he couldn't be like this and he couldn't be like that.
+He couldn't do this and he couldn't do that.
+He couldn't be like this and he couldn't be like that.
 He became so angry that, one day, he kicked his mother to the ground.